Taking Back Sunday: Taking Back Sunday and lineup change (2010–2012)

 On March 29, 2010, Matt Rubano and Matthew Fazzi announced that they were no longer members of Taking Back Sunday.
-The band's official website also posted a picture of the original line-up with the members' eyes crossed out, indicating a possible reunion of the Tell All Your Friends era lineup.
-On March 31, 2010, tbsnewagain tweeted a link to a video announcing the new lineup of the band.
-The video ended with a quick stream of words which ended with, "Sometimes it takes some time to remember where you were headed in the first place and the people you intended to go there with.
-There's no hard feelings, just the future."

-On April 12, the band made an official announcement confirming that John Nolan and Shaun Cooper had re-joined the band.
+On April 12, after some social media hints, the band made an official announcement confirming that John Nolan and Shaun Cooper had re-joined the band.
 It was announced that they would soon begin the recording process of their fifth studio album with Louder Now producer Eric Valentine.
 On the same day, Adam Lazzara did an interview with Alternative Press, in which he discussed how the original line-up got back together and how both Matt Rubano and Matt Fazzi were not fired, but rather "let go".
 The band finished writing in El Paso with around 15 songs completed, according to Mark O'Connell.
 Pre-production on the new album began on August 17, 2010, the same day their live acoustic album Live from Orensanz was released.
 On December 20, 2010, the band put out a new Christmas song entitled "Merry Christmas I Missed You So Much".

 On April 6, 2011, the band played at Maxwell's in Hoboken, New Jersey, to record footage for an upcoming video for the song "El Paso".
-Adam Lazzara requested that the audience put away their phones and cameras during the recording.
-They played the song three times during the set.
-During this performance, the band also debuted a new song entitled "Faith (When I Let You Down)", live for the first time.
 "Faith (When I Let You Down)" was released as the official first single from the album on May 3, 2011, with an acoustic version of "Great Romances of the 20th Century" as the b-side.
 On June 7, 2011, the second official single "This Is All Now" was released on iTunes, with the b-side being an acoustic version of "Ghost Man on Third".
 On June 26, 2011, in an interview with Robert Herrera of Punkvideosrock.com, Mark and Shaun stated that the reason they returned to their original lineup was because they no longer felt it was Taking Back Sunday without the original members.
 Mark stated they were miserable as a band, weren't having fun, and didn't like the direction the band was going so they decided to reach out to the original members and after meeting with the band in Texas found that "the chemistry was still there."